Back to California

 Trauma Healing and Resilience Investment for Victimized and Exposed Youth Act

-The bill creates the Trauma Healing and Resilience Investment for Victimized and Exposed Youth Act (T.H.R.I.V.E.) to provide mental health services for youth survivors of gun violence.
+The bill creates a pilot program called T.H.R.I.V.E. to provide mental health services for youth survivors of gun violence in specified counties.

 What This Bill Does

-• Requires the State Department of Health Care Services to report annually on how T.H.R.I.V.E. is helping young people.
+• Requires the State Department of Health Care Services to report annually on how T.H.R.I.V.E. is working.

 Who It Names or Affects